 9/6/23: NACHC letter to Speaker McCarthy, Minority Leader Jeffries, Majority Leader Schumer, and Minority Leader McConnell urging extension of health center funding.
 Read Letter.

 Fall Funding Campaign: Urge Congress to pass a bipartisan solution for health centers to receive stable, long-term funding.
 View resources to take action for health centers.

 Background on Funding

 NACHC is focused on passing a bill to reauthorize the federal Community Health Center Fund.
-The CHCF provides about 70% of federal funding for health centers and has ensured stable, multi-year base grant funding for 300 grantees since 2015.
+The CHCF provides about 70% of federal funding for health centers and ensures stable, multi-year base grant funding for Section 330 grantees.

 This funding stream is determined by the Energy and Commerce (E&C) Committee in the House of Representatives and by the Health, Education, Labor and Pensions (HELP) Committee in the Senate.

 NACHC is working with Congress to ensure health center funding is included in the annual discretionary appropriations for FY24.
 This stream of funding is determined by the House Appropriations Committee and the Senate Appropriations Committee.
 Check out the letters and lists below to see the members of Congress who are supporting us in this year’s budget process: